Lewis Strauss: Lay religious activities

 At the same time, Strauss joined with Hoover and Bernard Baruch in supporting the establishment of a refugee state in Africa as a safe haven for all persecuted people, not just Jews, and pledged ten percent of his wealth towards it.
 This effort too failed to materialize.
 Still another scheme that involved Strauss concerned an international corporation, the Coordinating Foundation, that would be set up to effectively pay Germany an immense ransom in exchange for their allowing Jews to emigrate; that too did not happen.
-Strauss subsequently wrote: "The years from 1933 to the outbreak of World War II will ever be a nightmare to me, and the puny efforts I made to alleviate the tragedies were utter failures, save in a few individual cases—pitifully few."
+Strauss received many individual requests for help, but often was unable to.
+Decades later, Strauss wrote in his memoir: "The years from 1933 to the outbreak of World War II will ever be a nightmare to me, and the puny efforts I made to alleviate the tragedies were utter failures, save in a few individual cases—pitifully few."

 Strauss was president of Congregation Emanu-El of New York, the largest such in New York City, for a decade, from 1938 to 1948.
 He was named to the presidency to replace Judge Irving Lehman, after having previously been chair of the temple's finance committee.
-He had first joined the board of trustees of the temple in 1929, during the time the congregation was absorbing the merger of Temple Beth-El.
+He had first joined the board of trustees of the temple in 1929, when the congregation was absorbing the merger of Temple Beth-El.

-Strauss succeeded in Washington's social and political world despite it being notoriously anti-Semitic at the time.
-Indeed, those experiences with anti-Semitism may have contributed to the outsider perspective and fractious personality that became evident during his later career.
-He was proud of his Southern upbringing as well as his religion, and insisted his name be pronounced in a Virginia fashion as 'Straws' rather than per the usual Germanic form.
+Strauss succeeded in Washington's social and political circles despite that environment being notoriously anti-Semitic at the time.
+Indeed, experiences with anti-Semitism may have contributed to the outsider perspective and fractious personality that became evident during his later career.
+He was proud of his Southern upbringing as well as his religion, and insisted his name be pronounced in Virginia fashion as "straws" rather than with the usual German pronunciation.